A GUIDE TO SCHEDULING THE FOURTH YEARfor the Class of 2022

 not submitting sufficient options for site and/or time will be assigned

 (force-scheduled) a site and time by DOCSS.
+It is strongly recommended that students also scheduled their required Subinternship.
 Students may also opt to

 schedule their pathway-specific required course and as many additional